Reviews

 Spot & Tango’s fresh meals (Photo: lifewithkleekai)

-Spot and Tango are one of the more established fresh dog food brands in the USA, having earned a reputation for providing human grade dog food in both a fresh food format and a dry dog food format.
+Spot and Tango is one of the more established fresh dog food brands in the USA, having earned a reputation for providing human-grade dog food in both fresh and dry formats.

-Spot and Tango started by providing fresh dog food meals to dog owners who wanted to feed fresh, before launching their dry dog food range called UnKibble that still contains fresh ingredients.
+Spot and Tango started by providing fresh dog food meals to dog owners who wanted to feed fresh, then launched their dry dog food range, UnKibble, which still contains fresh ingredients.

-Unlike regular dry dog food you find at your local pet store or supermarket, Spot and Tango only use human grade ingredients in their limited-ingredient recipes, transparently displaying each ingredient on clear labelling on their fresh meals and their UnKibble dry dog food.
+Unlike regular dry dog food you find at your local pet store or supermarket, Spot and Tango only use human-grade ingredients in their limited-ingredient recipes, transparently displaying each ingredient on clear labeling on their fresh meals and their UnKibble dry dog food.
 It’s human food we’d eat!

 UnKibble fresh dog food